Shot of a young man out running on a trail in the mountains

 With tips from the best gear to hydration our summer running guide has everything you need to keep cool in the heat to perform at your best.

 Your shoes are your most important piece of kit, and that's no less true in summer than winter.
 Instead of worrying about Gore-TEX linings or how to keep your toes warm suddenly you find yourself trying to keep your feet cool.
+Luckily, hot feet are not uncommon, especially when running in warmer weather, so with the right trainers you'll be running comfortably and blister-free.

 Make sure your running shoes are made from breathable fabrics, with mesh vents on the upper to boost airflow to cool your feet and prevent overheating.